 The variety of birds

 Rare birds the Malabar Pied Hornbill and the Great Hornbill along with the Ruby Throated Black-Headed Bulbul, the official bird of Goa can be seen here.
-The Golden Oriole having the same size as a crow has 3 species can also be found in Goa.
-Along with all varieties of Doves, the Imperial Pigeon- world’s largest pigeon can also be seen here, near the Ghats.
-Migratory birds in huge numbers include Seagulls and Terns, come here from the Caspian Sea area.
+The Golden Oriole the same size as a crow has 3 species that can also be found in Goa.
+Along with all varieties of Doves, the Imperial Pigeon- the world’s largest pigeon can also be seen here, near the Ghats.
+Migratory birds in huge numbers including Seagulls and Terns, come here from the Caspian Sea area.

 Sites for bird watching in Goa

-The wildlife sanctuaries of Goa are ideal for bird watching- the Cotigao Wildlife Sanctuary on Goa’s southern tip, the Bhagwan Mahavir Wildlife Sanctuary in eastern Goa in the Western Ghats, the Salim Ali Bird Sanctuary and the Cumbharjua Canal offer sighting of migratory water birds includng the Osprey, and the Bondla Wildlife Sanctuary in central of Goa.
-In Pankim, a rare sunbird can be spotted, Vigors Sunbird.
+The wildlife sanctuaries of Goa are ideal for bird watching- the Cotigao Wildlife Sanctuary on Goa’s southern tip, the Bhagwan Mahavir Wildlife Sanctuary in eastern Goa in the Western Ghats, the Salim Ali Bird Sanctuary, and the Cumbharjua Canal offer sighting of migratory water birds including the Osprey, and the Bondla Wildlife Sanctuary in central of Goa.
+In Pankim, a rare sunbird can be spotted, the Vigors Sunbird.